knordstrom/RAGTest/README.rst

 ========================

-This is a very basic test repo using GPT4All, Weaviate, and a gmail account in order to answer questions through a flask API.
+This is a very basic test repo using GPT4All, Weaviate, and a gmail account in order to answer questions through a FastAPI API.
 Emails are read from the gmail account according to parameters sent to the API then sent through a Kafka topic to a processor that vectorizes and stores them.
 A separate API then allows a question to be asked with a certain number of emails to be retrieved and used to answer the question.